Impact of disorder and phonons on the Hubbard bands of Mott insulators in strong electric fields: Introduction

 In this work we merge the scheme presented in~\cite{do.te.22,ya.we.23u} with our auxiliary master equation approach~\cite{ar.kn.13,do.nu.14,do.ga.15,ti.do.15,we.lo.23} (AMEA) impurity solver which allows to access the NESS of the system skipping its time evolution.
-The NESS is addressed by means of the DMFT and its nonequilibrium Floquet extension~\cite{jo.fr.08,ts.ok.08,so.do.18,ma.ga.22,ga.ma.22,ma.we.23}.
+The NESS is addressed by means of the DMFT and its non-equilibrium Floquet extension~\cite{jo.fr.08,ts.ok.08,so.do.18,ma.ga.22,ga.ma.22,ma.we.23}.
 Our main goal is the characterization of a {\em disordered} single-band Hubbard model in terms of its conducting properties with focus on the interplay between fermionic and phononic degrees of freedom.
 The optical phonons employed in this work are included in a {\em perturbative} fashion~\cite{ma.ga.22,ma.we.23} by means of the Migdal approximation~\cite{mu.we.15,mu.ts.17} and, together with the fermionic bath, contribute the dissipation channels used by the system to get rid of the energy injected by the field.
+To create states around the Fermi level, i.e. to reach the metallic phase, the electric field has to compensate for at least half of the band gap~\cite{ma.ga.22}.
+As a matter of fact such field amplitudes would be too strong~\cite{ec.we.13,mu.we.18,ap.st.12,ma.ga.22} to be used in experiments with a regular dc-field without damaging the material.
+On the other hand, as argued in Ref.~\cite{mu.we.18}, such strong electric fields can be achieved by THz field pulses which can be seen as quasi-static in comparison to the typical time scales of the system.
 We benchmark the CPA~\cite{do.te.22,ya.we.23u} scheme against the so-called self-consistent Born (SCB) approximation~\cite{mu.ec.18}, which we will employ throughout the whole Manuscript as it is computationally cheaper than the former.

 We show that the steady-state current monotonically drops as the strength of the coupling to the fermionic bath extrapolates to zero~\cite{ma.ga.22,ma.we.23} with and without disorder, for applied fields compensating half of or the whole band gap.
 This confirms the expectation that elastic processes due to scattering with disorder are not enough to sustain a steady-state current, were it not for the fermionic bath providing an energy dissipation~\cite{ma.ga.22}.
 However, the disorder-induced dephasing enhances the current at off-resonant fields by producing a slight leak of the edges of the Hubbard bands into the band gap.